Growing Babies in Big Houses

 The competition is open to all women of Pakistani nationality or Pakistani heritage (with CNIC or NICOP) aged 18 and above and entries must be original, previously unpublished works of no more than 3000 words.
-The genre will alternate each year between short-story fiction and non-fiction and the entry can be on any subject as long as the writing has Pakistan as its canvas or location.
+The genre alternates each year between fiction and non-fiction and the entry can be on any subject as long as the writing has Pakistan as its canvas or location.
 The judges will look for a piece of writing with a strong, personal voice.

 From amongst all entries, the best will be chosen for consideration by a panel of judges drawn from writers, editors and publishers.
 The panel will then draw up a shortlist of 6 before agreeing on a winner.